aidantwoods/BetterOptions/README.md

 array with one item in (types like `string[]`, `bool[]`, `integer[]` are arrays containing a certain type).

-You can document your options in the json file too, as well as specifying whether you want a 'long' or 'short' (two or one dash) options without changing the structure of specification.
+You can document your options in the data structure file too, as well as specifying whether you want a 'long' or 'short' (two or one dash) options without changing the structure of specification.